michael-lazar/jetforce/README.md

 and ``TLS_CLIENT_HASH`` will contain a fingerprint that can be used for TOFU pinning.

 You can specify a CA for client validation with the ``--tls-cafile`` or ``--tls-capath`` flags.
-Connections validated by the CA will have the ``TLS_CLIENT_VERIFIED`` flag set to True.
+Connections validated by the CA will have the ``TLS_CLIENT_VERIFIED`` environment variable set to True.
 Instructions on how to generate CA's are outside of the scope of this readme, but you can find many helpful tutorials [online](https://www.makethenmakeinstall.com/2014/05/ssl-client-authentication-step-by-step/).

 ### Static Files